Shingamba/Shingamba/README.md

 👋 Hi, I’m Shingamba

-👀 I’m interested in profound things
+👀 I’m interested in profound things from tech to philosophy to art, that makes life worthwhile.

 <!---🌱 I’m currently learning ML--->